 - What data must be stored in Vietnam

-In brief, subject to the decision by the Minister of the Ministry of Public Security (“MoPS”) with respect to foreign enterprises, the following data must be stored in Vietnam (“Regulated Data”):
+In brief, subject to a decision issued by the Minister of the Ministry of Public Security (“MoPS”) with respect to foreign enterprises, the following data must be stored in Vietnam (“Regulated Data”):

 - Data on personal information of service users in Vietnam (i.e. data in the form of symbols, letters, numbers, images, sounds or the like to identify identity of an individual);